Innmind/documentation/docs/philosophy/oop-fp.md

 Innmind uses both OOP and FP to take advantages from both worlds.

-The easiness of combining data with associated methods and handling of multiple data (1) of OOP.
+The easiness of combining data with associated methods and handling of mutable data (1) of OOP.
 The ease of mind of FP to only have to deal with the code in front of you (2).
 {.annotate}

 1. such as socket servers
-2. there's little chance to break the code on the other side of a program
+2. There's little chance to break the code on the other side of a program.

 *[OOP]: Object-Oriented Programming
 *[FP]: Functional Programming